bparanj/crystal/programming/javascript/vue/highlight.md

 })
 ```

-**What This Does:**
 - The `highlight.theme` option sets the color theme used by Shiki for highlighting code.
 - Preloading languages can speed things up if you know which languages your docs contain.

 ### 2. Add Code Blocks to Your Markdown

-In your markdown files within `content/`, ensure that code blocks specify a language for proper highlighting.
+In your markdown files within `content/`,  specify a language for highlighting.
 For example, in `content/introduction.md`:

 ```md
 ---